AbhishekNaik1112/JS-Revision/README.md

    ```bash
    git clone https://github.com/AbhishekNaik1112/JS-Revision.git
    ```
-2. Navigate to the game's folder:
+2. Navigate to the game's folder

 3. Open the `index.html` file in your browser.